ViskaWei/Physics_Informed_AI/paper/vit/specvit_paper.md

 ## 8. Conclusion

-1. **ViT scales to 1M spectra**: Achieves R² = 0.71+ for log(g) regression, demonstrating that data scale is the critical bottleneck for Transformer success in stellar spectroscopy.
+1. **ViT scales to 1M spectra**: Achieves R² = 0.711 (test) for log(g) regression, outperforming LightGBM by +16% and template fitting by +76%.
+Data scale is the critical bottleneck for Transformer success in stellar spectroscopy.
+ViT first surpasses LightGBM at 100k samples with a scaling slope 2.2× that of traditional ML.

+2. **ViT approaches physical limits**: At mag=22.0 (SNR≈5), the gap to the 5D Fisher/CRLB ceiling shrinks to just 0.02, demonstrating that SpecViT extracts nearly all available spectral information under challenging noise conditions.

-2. **Fisher/CRLB ceiling quantifies headroom**: The R²–SNR curve shows SpecViT approaches the theoretical limit at medium-high SNR, with gap = 0.18 at SNR ≈ 7.
+3. **Fisher/CRLB ceiling quantifies headroom**: The R²–SNR curve provides a physics-grounded benchmark.
+At mag=21.5 (SNR≈7), gap = 0.18; the remaining headroom is attributed to tokenization and model capacity rather than irreducible noise.

-3. **Tokenization and scale are key**: Architecture choices (patch size, C1D vs SW) and training data volume are more important than model depth/width.
+4. **Architecture matters but not size**: Sweep analysis shows patch_size=16, hidden_size=256, 6 layers is optimal.
+Larger models (hidden_size=384) perform worse, suggesting data-model capacity matching is crucial.

 **Future Work:**
-- Larger models and longer training
+- Scaling curve (1k→1M) to characterize data requirements
 - Multi-task learning (Teff, log g, [M/H] jointly)
 - Real data transfer (LAMOST, APOGEE)
 - Uncertainty quantification